“If I can put a finger on his robe,

 Today I will return to my life, my identity.

-When Yeshua healed me, He did not simply stop my bleeding.
-He restored everything that thief had taken.
+When Jesus healed me, He didn’t just stop my bleeding.
+He restored everything the thief had taken.

 What manner of man is this?